abdulsalman-cpu/Cybersecurity-notes/README.md

 ## 💡 Key Idea
 Cybersecurity is about balancing all three:
 **protecting data, keeping it accurate, and making sure it's accessible.**
+## 2 - The Danger: V.T.R.
+Formula

+### 📊 V.T.R Formula
+Vulnerability + Threat = Risk

+---

+### 🔐 Vulnerability
+A weakness in a system (like a hole in a fence) that can be exploited.

+---

+### ⚠️ Threat
+The danger that can take advantage of a vulnerability
+(e.g., a hacker, malware, or even a natural event like a storm).

+---

+### 📉 Risk
+The chance that something bad will actually happen when a threat uses a vulnerability.

+---

+### 💡 Simple Meaning
+- Vulnerability = Weak point
+- Threat = Danger that exploits it
+- Risk = Likelihood of harm happening

+👉 When a vulnerability meets a threat, it creates risk.